 The transition from BNW to Lower Primary (Years 2 to 4) sees the style of learning develop naturally: whilst the excitement of discovery is undiminished, learning becomes deeper and more focused.
 We use the National Curriculum for England as our foundation and build out through topic based enquiry and rich and exciting project work.

 In Lower Primary, the Class Teacher oversees much of the curriculum and provides the pastoral care, which at BSW is exemplary.
 Specialist teachers generally lead Gymnastics, Ballet music, swimming lessons and Physical Education.

 We encourage every child, right from the start, to develop a passion for learning through deliberate enquiry, critical thinking and creativity.
 We place a strong emphasis on motivation and consider motivation to be an attribute of the successful independent learners even from Lower Primary.

-As pupils move into the Middle Primary (Year 3 and 4), our emphasis is on high academic standards coupled with an extensive and varied programme of enrichment activities.
+As pupils move into the Middle Primary (Years 5 to 6), our emphasis is on high academic standards coupled with an extensive and varied programme of enrichment activities.
 Curricular and enrichment endeavours have balancing strengths, supporting each other in the encouragement of all Middle Primary pupils to fulfil their potential.

 One of the most important goals in the Middle Primary is to maintain and enhance our students’ simple desire to know more, find out more, do more, which underlies deep learning and will set them up for success at this stage and beyond.